elasskenza/website/research.md

 <details>
   <summary>Presentations</summary>
-  Dondena AI and Society Initiative Seminar at Bocconi University, Advanced AI Methods Workshop, CREM Seminar at Rennes University, Applied Economics Lunch Seminar of the Paris School of Economics, Gender inequality workshop at the London School of Economics, Discrimination and the Inequalities in the Age of AI Workshop at Sciences Po
+   TASKS VII Conference: The Economic Impacts of AI on Work and Labor Markets, 4th Workshop on Field Experiments in Economics and Business, 10th CEPR Text-As-Data Workshop,  2025 Workshop in Gender Economics at ENS de Lyon, 5th Discrimination and Diversity Workshop, LAGV 2025, Dondena AI and Society Initiative Seminar at Bocconi University, Advanced AI Methods Workshop, CREM Seminar at Rennes University, Applied Economics Lunch Seminar of the Paris School of Economics, Gender Inequality Workshop at the London School of Economics, Discrimination and the Inequalities in the Age of AI Workshop at Sciences Po
   </details>
 </div>